A hearing loop system provides hearing aid users with these benefits:

 Portable hearing loops are available for meeting rooms and are placed on a desktop.

-Calibration and Testing and repairA hearing loop system should be regularly checked to make sure that it is working effectively.
+Calibration and Testing and repairA hearing loop should be regularly checked to make sure that it is working effectively.
 This could be as simple as using a portable loop listener to check your loop and keeping your own records.

 If you would like your existing hearing loop system checked then please ask us to come and test your hearing loop.
 The process takes 30 to 45 minutes.